scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 ----------

-In this paper we present the finite difference DSL Devito and demonstrate its high-level API to generate two simple fluid dynamics operators and a full seismic inversion example.
+In this paper we present the finite difference DSL Devito and demonstrate its high-level API to generate two fluid dynamics operators and a full seismic inversion example.
 We highlight the relative ease with which to create complex operators from only a few lines of high-level Python code while utilising highly optimised